This month is #BabySafetyMonth and we’ve teamed up with the experts at Chicco to answer your car seat safety questions!

 As parents, we only want the best for our wee ones.
 Even now with my fourth, that natural instinct and heart to protect them doesn’t change, it just grows with each one added to the nest.
 We want to take their pain, make sure they are loved and taken care of, and part of that is keeping them safe.

 One of the big ways to keep our little ones safe is in the car!
+I understand that car accidents can happen to anyone (it recently happened to a friend of mine, luckily she was fine, but she spent a long time with her Car Crash Lawyer trying to get compensation for what happened).
 Car seat safety sometimes comes along with a big question mark.
 The right car seat, the proper installation, the correct fit.
 It can be overwhelming, and so that’s why I’m so excited to team up with the experts at Chicco to shed some light on it!

 With your help (I asked for your car seat questions on social media, thanks for sharing!), we sent in some questions that so many parents face.
 Below are some great answers from Chicco’s Child Passenger Safety Advocate, Courtney Barry, that can help us all in the area of car seat safety!
 And for more on this important topic, head over to Chicco’s car seat safety site.

 Why do car seats have an expiration date?

 Car seats expire for a few different, equally important reasons.
 First, over time, car seat technology improves and safety standards change.
 Additionally, materials used in car seats wear down with extended use, which could compromise safety features down the road.
 It’s also important to note that car seat manufacturers stop safety testing seats after a certain period of time, meaning that past expiration, manufacturers cannot guarantee how a car seat will perform in an accident.

 What is the best way to clean straps or anything you can’t put in the washer?